-- Through a settlement with BP, an additional \$238 million will be available for NRDA projects in Texas. - State and Federal Trustees for NRDA-DWH will develop a plan to distribute those funds. - Texas Trustees: TPWD; GLO; and TCEQ - Federal Trustees: NOAA; DOI; EPA; and USDA. - The NRDA process continues until all activities supported by these funds are completed.
+- Through a settlement with BP, \$238 million has been made available for NRDA projects in Texas through 2032. - State and Federal Trustees for NRDA-DWH will develop a plan to distribute those funds. - Texas Trustees: TPWD; GLO; and TCEQ - Federal Trustees: NOAA; DOI; EPA; and USDA. - The NRDA process continues until all activities supported by these funds are completed.